 Ashland, Alabama: Founder Roots, Courthouse Legacy, and Business Icons

 From Hollingsworth Watts' courthouse land donation to hometown manufacturers like Wellborn—how Ashland helped shape Clay County.
 Where Ashland began: a county seat anchored by a courthouse Ashland is the county seat of Clay County in east-central Alabama—often remembered as the "City of Friends."
 The town's origin story is tied to the creation of Clay County in December 1866 and the subsequent selection of a central county seat.
+Ashland, AL, is also the hometown of Alabama's 52nd Governor , Bob Riley , who served two terms from 2003 to 2011.
 Founder spotlight: Hollingsworth Watts Local history records credit Hollingsworth Watts with donating the land used to establish the courthouse site—helping set the physical "center" where Ashland would grow.
-Ashland was later incorporated in 1871 and named after Henry Clay's Kentucky estate, "Ashland."
-The Clay County Courthouse: Ashland's signature landmark In many Alabama courthouse towns, t...
+Ashland was later incorporated in 1871 and named after Henry Clay's Kentucky estate , "Ashland....